As you read a book, browse a website, or even glance at a billboard, you may not realize the impact that typography has on your experience.

 Before going into typeface classification, you need to understand a few terms related to typography and typeface and how they make certain typefaces better than others.

-Leading is the pace between the lines of the content text, and it makes the text easy to read, and the default spacing is usually fine.
+Leading is the space between the lines of the content text, and it makes the text easy to read, and the default spacing is usually fine.

 Tracking is the space between the letters or the characters is called tracking or character spacing.
 The character spacing is good when they aren’t too far apart or mashed together.